-On July 13, 2009, Illinois enacted the Video Gaming Act, which initially legalized the use of up to five video gaming terminals in most bars, restaurants, fraternal organizations and veterans' organizations holding valid Illinois liquor licenses, as well as at qualifying truck stops.
+On July 13, 2009, Illinois enacted the Video Gaming Act, 230 ILCS 40/1 et seq. (the "Video Gaming Act") which initially legalized the use of up to five (5) video gaming terminals in most bars, restaurants, fraternal organizations and veterans' organizations holding valid Illinois liquor licenses, as well as at qualifying truck stops.
 Effective October 9, 2012, video gaming in Illinois became operational.
 The video gaming terminals in licensed establishments allow patrons to play games such as video poker, line up and blackjack.
-PA101-0091 similarly expanded the Video Gaming Act by authorizing the use of up to six video gaming terminals in most bars, restaurants, fraternal organizations and veterans' organizations holding valid Illinois liquor licenses and created a new category of licensure for "large truck stop establishments" that are authorized to operate up to ten video gaming terminals.
-As of December 2022, nearly 7,900 licensed establishments were operating approximately 42,000 video gaming terminals.
-Revenues at American Place may be adversely impacted by the availability of video gaming terminals in non-casino establishments proximately located to its customer base.
+PA101-0091 similarly expanded the Video Gaming Act by authorizing the use of up to six (6) video gaming terminals (increased from five(5)) in most bars, restaurants, fraternal organizations and veterans' organizations holding valid Illinois liquor licenses and created a new category of licensure for "large truck stop establishments" that are authorized to operate up to ten (10) video gaming terminals.
+As of December 7, 2023, there were approximately 46,900 video gaming terminals in operation in Illinois.
+Revenues at American Place (including The Temporary) may be adversely impacted by the availability of video gaming terminals in non-casino establishments proximately located to its customer base.